dandavison/delta/README.md

 ### Supported languages and themes
-To list the supported languages and color themes, use `delta --list-languages` and `delta --list-theme-names`.
+To list the supported languages and color themes, use `delta --list-languages` and `delta --list-syntax-themes`.
 To see a demo of the color themes, use `delta --show-syntax-themes`:

 To add your own custom color theme, or language, please follow the instructions in the Customization section of the [bat documentation](https://github.com/sharkdp/bat/#customization):
 - [Adding a custom language](https://github.com/sharkdp/bat/#adding-new-syntaxes--language-definitions)